Hi! My name is Sarah. This page will tell you a bit about me, The Picnic Planner, and how I came to build a web page with SBI.

 While I was researching travel for a trip around Australia I came across a really informative site that fascinated me.
 I explored it for a long time getting the first hand information that I needed.
 I read how the site began and started to get an idea that maybe I could do something similar.

-I found SBI had helped to build the site so I investigated some more and found stories about other people who had built their own successful sites.
-SBI did not offer fast money but a way to develop a real business slowly over time.
+I found Solo Build It had helped to build the site so I investigated some more and found stories about other people who had built their own successful sites.
+Solo Build It did not offer fast money but a way to develop a real business slowly over time.
 There were none of those awful screaming get rich quick pages that really turn me off.

 This really interested me and sounded like something I could do for myself at home.
 I thought about it for ages, being a real procrastinator.